By Caroline Valetkevitch

 Analysts have said earnings growth has helped to support the market and has taken some of the focus away from Europe, even if just momentarily.

-More reports are expected next week, including several retailers like Macy's
+More reports are expected next week, including several retailers like Macy's <M.N>, whose results could shed some light on how the holiday shopping season may go.

 "If there isn't a lot of resolution on the European front, some of the big company earnings could be market movers.
 There are a lot of positives about the U.S. economy, and strong earnings are one of them," said Rob Morgan, chief investment strategist at Fulcrum Securities in Philadelphia.